Deploy the Firewall Management Center Virtual on KVM

 Step 2

-Log into the management center virtual appliance.
+Log into the Firewall Management Center Virtual appliance.
 Use admin as the username and Admin123 as the password.
 The setup page appears.

 The setup page appears.
 You must change the administrator password, specify network settings if you haven’t already, and accept the EULA.